jareddonovan/creative-coding/docs/tutorials/tut06/index.md

 ### Counting frames

-One way to respond to time is to use the [`frameCount`][11] variable that Processing provides.
+One way to respond to time is to use the [`frameCount`][11] variable that p5.js provides.
 This variable holds a counter of the number of frames shown so far.
 The following example demonstrates its use.

-{% highlight java linenos %}
-void setup(){
-  size(150, 150);

-  // Align text center both horizontally and vertically. textAlign(CENTER, CENTER);
-  textSize(50);
-}

-void draw(){
-  // Calculate a colour for the background based on frameCount.
-  // Use the modulo operator to 'wrap around' at 255. int bgColour = frameCount % 255;
-  background(bgColour);

-  // Calculate a fill opposite to the background. int fillColour = 255 - bgColour;
-  fill(fillColour);

-  // Draw the frameCount at the center of the canvas. text(frameCount, width / 2, 75);
-}
-{% endhighlight %}

 <ul class="code-list">

-{% include captioned_card.html name="frameCount" example_dir="tutor-examples" caption="Demonstrates how to use the frameCount variable." %}
+{% include example_card.html name="Frame counter" thumb="images/frameCount-thumb.png" link="https://editor.p5js.org/awarua/sketches/B1fxbKslE" caption="Demonstrates how to use the frameCount variable." %}

 </ul>